Aishwarya-Rajasekaran/Retinopathy/README.md

 # Retinopathy

-Input: Fundus image
-Output: Classify as normal or abnormal
+Classifcation of retinal images as normal and abnormal using CNN.